fharris/JOTB2019_k8_playground/workshops/container-native-development/Intro.md

 ### **Step 1**: Copy kubeconfig file

-It typically takes  around 5 minutes to create a managed OKE cluster in OCI.
+It typically takes  around 5 minutes to create a managed OKE cluster in OCI, whether with the OCI Console, the OCI API, with Terraform or JenkinsX.

-a) Console

-b) OCI API

-c) Terraform

-d) JenkinsX

-You're going to work in a cluster which was already created for you.
-To work, you need to download the kubconfig file [here](https://objectstorage.eu-frankfurt-1.oraclecloud.com/n/interactivetech/b/kubeconfig_jotb2019/o/kubeconfig).
+Today, you won't need to create a cluster as you're going to work in a cluster which was already created for you.
+All you'll have to do is to download the kubconfig file [here](https://objectstorage.eu-frankfurt-1.oraclecloud.com/n/interactivetech/b/kubeconfig_jotb2019/o/kubeconfig).

+This file gives you a lot of power!
+You'll be able to execute any type of action or operation against the cluster!
+You'll need that power along this workshop!

 ### Now create a folder called container-workshop in your user area: